 You can select a regular or interactive menu.

-Along with the logo and menu, Adidas added a Store Finder to the header.
+Adidas added a Store Finder to their simple header along with the logo and menu.
 Brilliant idea.
-I choose the shoes I need right in the emails and then in the Store Finder, they provide me with an address of an offline store nearby to try the shoes out.
+I choose the shoes I need right in the emails, and then in the Store Finder, they provide me with an address of an offline store nearby to try the shoes on.
 Great service.
 Thank you!

-This is one of the best email header examples as the cosmetics company Anabel placed their value proposition in the header.
+This is one of the best email header examples as the jewelry company Brighton placed their notification about free shipping in the header.
 Interesting decision.
-I could not have missed it.
-For more detailed information I had to follow the link.
+It is just impossible to miss this notification.

 The Filmmaker company promotes a paid subscription for their live journal right in the header.

 A good way to advertise your product if the newsletter is only informative.

 5. Adding the "My Account" option to an email header

 The click map of the eSputnik’s reports (our ESP) on newsletter campaigns shows that many recipients click on the logo or the log-in button to enter their accounts.

 Once some recipients finish reading the entire digest, they might want to continue working with Stripo/your tool by clicking the "My account" button.

 As we can see, 12.8% of our recipients used this option.